Elizabeth Blackwell: Medical career at home and abroad

-Blackwell made several trips back to Britain to raise funds and to try to establish a parallel infirmary project there.
-In 1858, under a clause in the Medical Act of 1858 that recognised doctors with foreign degrees practicing in Britain before 1858, she was able to become the first woman to have her name entered on the General Medical Council's medical register (1 January 1859).
+Blackwell made several trips to Britain to raise funds and to try to establish a parallel infirmary project there.
+Due to a clause in the Medical Act 1858 that recognised doctors with foreign degrees practicing in Britain before 1858, she became the first woman to have her name entered on the General Medical Council's medical register (1 January 1859).
 She also became a mentor to Elizabeth Garrett Anderson during this time.
 By 1866, nearly 7,000 patients were being treated per year at the New York Infirmary, and Blackwell was needed back in the United States.
-The parallel project fell through, but in 1868, a medical college for women adjunct to the infirmary was established.
+The parallel project collapsed, but in 1868, a medical college for women adjunct to the infirmary was established.
 It incorporated Blackwell's innovative ideas about medical education – a four-year training period with much more extensive clinical training than previously required.

 At this point, a rift occurred between Emily and Elizabeth Blackwell.
-Both were extremely headstrong, and a power struggle over the management of the infirmary and medical college ensued.
+Both were headstrong, and a conflict over the management of the infirmary and medical college ensued.
 Elizabeth, feeling slightly alienated by the United States women's medical movement, left for Britain to try to establish medical education for women there.
 In July 1869, she sailed for Britain.

 In 1874, Blackwell established a women's medical school in London with Sophia Jex-Blake, who had been a student at the New York Infirmary years earlier.
 Blackwell had doubts about Jex-Blake and thought that she was dangerous, belligerent, and tactless.
 Nonetheless, Blackwell became deeply involved with the school, and it opened in 1874 as the London School of Medicine for Women, with the primary goal of preparing women for the licensing exam of Apothecaries Hall.
 Blackwell vehemently opposed the use of vivisections in the laboratory of the school.

 After the establishment of the school, Blackwell lost much of her authority to Jex-Blake and was elected as a lecturer in midwifery.
 She resigned this position in 1877, officially retiring from her medical career.

 While Blackwell viewed medicine as a means for social and moral reform, her student Mary Putnam Jacobi focused on curing disease.
 At a deeper level of disagreement, Blackwell felt that women would succeed in medicine because of their humane female values, but Jacobi believed that women should participate as the equals of men in all medical specialties.